Welcome to Night Vale (novel): Synopsis

 Eventually, Jackie and Diane's separate investigations draw them together, and they reluctantly agree to work together to solve the mysteries once they realize they may be connected.
 When Josh disappears, leaving behind hints that he had gone to King City, Diane frantically tries to get there through various means of transportation, but keeps ending up back in Night Vale.
 After Jackie learns that Troy is also her father too, she hears on the community radio station about plastic flamingo lawn ornaments that teleport anyone who touches them to another time and place.
 Seeing it as their only option, Diane and Jackie locate the flamingos and use them to teleport to King City, California.

 Once they arrive in King City, a desolate and decaying town, they locate the man in the tan jacket, who explains that he is King City's mayor.
 The once ordinary King City had been infected by Night Vale's supernatural influence when Troy Walsh decided to move there, multiplying himself to be as helpful as possible, and reducing the mayor to being so quick to leave people's memories that half the time, King City forgot it even had a mayor.
 The mayor had been trying to find a way to get one of Troy's children to King City to help him understand Troy and maybe make him go away so his city can be normal again.

 Josh and Diane are reunited, and they, along with Jackie, confront a hoard of Troys outside a bar, and convince him to return to Night Vale and stop being so irresponsible.
 He agrees, and they all leave King City via the plastic flamingos, and King City is returned to normalcy.
-Once back in Night Vale, everyone settles into a new routine for themself, much more comfortable and fulfilling than the one they had before.
+Once back in Night Vale, everyone settles into a new routine for themselves, much more comfortable and fulfilling than the one they had before.